Ossett Town A.F.C.: History

-1936–1969: The Early Years
+1936–1969: the early years

 The club started out in the Leeds League, which was renamed The West Yorkshire League in 1939, before switching to the Heavy Woollen League, so called due to the heavyweight cloth manufactured in the area during the Second World War.

 After the war, in 1945, Ossett Town joined the Yorkshire League.
 In 1948–49 the club recorded a record victory in the Extra Preliminary Round of the FA Cup, beating David Brown Athletic 11–0 away from home.
 In 1949–50 the club won the West Riding County Senior Cup, its first honour, and finished the season in a club high third place, scoring 120 goals in the process.

 During this period, and through into the 1950s the Yorkshire League contained the 'A' teams of Leeds United, Huddersfield Town as well as both Sheffield sides, Doncaster Rovers and Barnsley, at this time often topped the 1000 mark.

 With these sides came players including John Charles, Denis Law, Ray Wilson, Peter Swan, Tommy Taylor and Jack Charlton.

-Derrick Blackburn was sold to Swansea Town in 1957 for £1,350 and with this newfound wealth the club bought the Ingfield site, where the club still play to this day.
+Derrick Blackburn was sold to Swansea Town (now Swansea City), in 1957 for £1,350 and with this newfound wealth the club bought the Ingfield site, where the club still play to this day.
 Previously the team had played on a pitch behind the Fern House Working Men's Club on Wakefield Road as well as a pitch on Back Lance after the Army had commandeered Fern House during the Second World War.

 The club moved to the new Ingfield ground in 1959, just after being relegated from Division One and celebrated the first season at Ingfield with a 3rd-place finish and promotion straight back to the First Division of the Yorkshire League, as well as a first West Riding County Cup success but had a second relegation in 1960–61.

-1970–1982: The Yorkshire League
+1970–1982: the Yorkshire League

 Following a restructure of the Yorkshire League the club found itself in the third division in 1970, by which time long=serving player Frank Lloyd, who would spend 50 years with Ossett Town, became manager.
 He signed two former Newcastle United and Huddersfield Town strikers Len White (who scored 153 goals for Newcastle) and Jim Kerray.

 During this period Graham Firth joined the playing staff as a teenager and would go on to become the club's first commercial manager as well as groundsman, barman and long-serving chairman.
 Frank Lloyd relinquished the managerial role and became club secretary.

 Through the '70s the club climbed from the third division to the first division before returning to the second Division in 1980, where they finished as runners up during the final season of the Yorkshire League.